 The development of international law around natural resources expanded greatly after 1945.
 Before the Second World War, the focus regulation of natural resources was focused on fisheries and international rivers.
-Following the war, the scope expanded to mineral, gas, oil, and other natural resources – to include environmental stewardship.
+Following the war, the scope expanded to mineral, gas, oil, and other natural resources, including environmental stewardship.

 Early Regulatory Schemes (1867-1945)